apache/kyuubi-website/src/news/2021-07-01-accept-kyuubi-into-apache-incubator.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-Kyuubi is accepted into Apache Incubator, see details in [incubating status](https://incubator.apache.org/projects/kyuubi).
+Kyuubi is accepted into Apache Incubator, see details in [incubation status](https://incubator.apache.org/projects/kyuubi).